 Eat: For a quick bite, check out La Cantina de San Angel for tacos, nachos and empanadas.
 Don’t forget to order some churros for dessert.

-Insider Tip: “Mexico hosts my favorite bar in Epcot: La Cava de Tequila.
-The cast members here are extremely passionate about tequila - they are truly experts.,” Dani Dennison-Perez.
+Insider Tips: “Mexico hosts my favorite bar in Epcot: La Cava de Tequila.
+The cast members here are extremely passionate about tequila - they are truly experts.” - Dani Dennison.

 “If you’re a Starbucks junkie, you must try the coffee/mezcal margarita at La Cava,” said Jason Schuck.
 “Also, don't be afraid of the jalapeno margarita at La Cava.
 They take the seeds out so you get the amazing flavor without the heat.”

 “My favorite place for drinks in World Showcase is La Cava del Tequila.
 First and foremost the venue is inside, providing a nice reprieve from the Florida sun following a trip around World Showcase or an escape from the afternoon thunderstorms.
 They serve up a variety of margaritas and have a wide selection of tequila.
 My favorite drink at Cava is the blood orange margarita.
 The icing on the cake to any trip to Cava are the the chips, queso and guacamole,” said Scott Sanders.